On particle Gibbs sampling: Numerical experiments

 \section{Numerical experiments}

-The focus of our numerical experiments is on comparing the different resampling schemes described in this paper (multinomial, residual, systematic), with or without backward sampling.
-The forced move step described in \prettyref{sec:Variations} is implemented.
+The focus of our numerical experiments is on comparing the four variants of particle Gibbs discussed in this paper, corresponding to the three different resampling schemes (multinomial, residual, systematic), and whether the extra backward sampling is performed or not (assuming multinomial resampling).

-We consider the following state-space model
+We consider the following state-space model: